-LAWA has taken a leadership role to meet this commitment and has met the mid-way milestone for LAWA's LAX vehicles over 8,500 pounds.
-The entire LAX fleet is 59 percent alternative fuel.
 One hundred percent (100%) of the LAX courtesy shuttles are alternative fuel, as are the Americans with Disability Act (ADA) shuttles.

-LAWA also continued to work with the operators of the Covered Vehicles to meet this commitment.
-Environmental Services Division (ESD) staff conducted meetings to inform the contract managers of improvements to the reporting process and to provide information to aid the operators to reach compliance with this commitment.
+In 2014, LAWA continued to work with the operators of the Covered Vehicles to meet this commitment.
+Environmental and Land Use Planning Division (ELUP) staff conducted meetings to inform the contract managers of improvements to the reporting process and to provide information to aid the operators to reach compliance with this commitment.

-LAWA is working towards completing a revised LAX Alternative Fuel Vehicle Semi-Annual Reporting Form and database.
-The semi-annual reporting form is being converted to an on-line, user-friendly reporting form which will streamline the process and reduce data entry error.
+In 2014, LAWA completed development of an online LAX Alternative Fuel Vehicle Semi-Annual Reporting Form and database, which was implemented in December.
+The new, on-line semi-annual reporting form is user-friendly and will streamline the process and reduce reporting errors.
 Fleet vehicle data is automatically populated into the database to track and determine compliance status.
 LAWA continues to work towards achieving compliance with the requirement.